khadtaresharad/MySQL-Adhoc/README.md

 2. Extract the `unzip MySQL-Single-to-Flexi.zip` file.

-3. Open command prompt with run as administrator and browse the unzipped folder.
+3. Open command prompt -> run as administrator and browse the unzipped folder(CD path).
 	Run `rename rename.txt rename.bat` and Execute the `rename.bat` (for Windows )
 	Run `sh ./rename-linux.txt` ( for Linux )